Resikrys/S1-01-Herencia_polimorfisme/README.md

 Demonstrate how to invoke the static and non-static methods from the main() of the main class.

+### LEVEL 2 - EXERCISE 1
+Create a class called "Phone" with the attributes brand and model, and the method call().
+This method must receive a String with a phone number.
+The method must display a message on the console saying that the number received as a parameter is being called.

+Create an interface called "Camera" with the method photograph(), and another interface called Clock with the method alarm().

+Create a class called "Smartphone" that is a subclass of "Phone" and that at the same time implements the interfaces "Camera" and "Clock".

+The method photograph() must display on the console:
+“A photo is being taken” and the method alarm() must display: “The alarm is ringing”.

+From the main() of the application, create a Smartphone object and call the previous methods.

 ### TECHNOLOGIES
 | Package | Version    | Description                |
 |---------|------------|----------------------------|